 Departing the Happiest Place on Earth is never easy.
 It’s a bummer having to return to reality.
 To lessen the pain, many guests like to stock up on favorite snacks before the journey home.
 I’m partial to the chocolate covered pretzels.
-These sweet treats make the wait at the airport, flight or car ride less agonizing.
+And the Krispie Treats.
+And the Caramel Apples.
+Whatever you choose, these sweet treats make the wait at the airport, flight, or car ride less agonizing.

 Tips and Tricks For Bringing Snacks Home